1937 Brazilian coup d'état: Speculation and influential factors (1935–1937)

 From late 1936 to early 1937, three presidential candidates came forward to run for the January 1938 presidential election.
 The Constitutionalist Party of São Paulo supported Armando de Sales Oliveira; the Vargas government supported José Américo de Almeida; and the Brazilian Integralist Action (AIB) supported Plínio Salgado.
 (Note: Portuguese abbreviation for Ação Integralista Brasileira or the Brazilian Integralist Action.)
-Vargas could not succeed himself unless he waited four years for the next election.
+Vargas himself could not run again unless he waited four years for the next election.
 According to historian Richard Bourne, "Although [Oliveira] was objectively an opposition candidate, he began a kind of decorous campaign, speaking to businessmen rather than the public at large and trying to minimize any offence to the Federal Government."
 A coalition of governors assembled by the governor of Minas Gerais, Benedito Valadares, selected Almeida from Paraíba as the government candidate in May 1937.
 Salgado entered the race in June, declaring himself to be Jesus's injunction to the electorate.
 His party was fascist, nationalistic, and church-centered, essentially a hybrid between Catholicism, mysticism, and order and progress, with the ability to appeal to the masses.
 However, a "free and healthy atmosphere" for elections, declared in the President's 1937 New Year's Address, was facing difficulties.
 Across the world, war threatened Europe.
 At home, the states had new difficulties, the military was pressuring for intervention in them, and the far-right was becoming militant.